 - Buy a highly rated magnetic knife strip online (they usually run about $15 to $20).

-Your knives are now safely suspended in thin air, completely freeing up a massive square of counter space for actual food prep.
+Your knives are now safely suspended in thin air, freeing up a massive square of counter space for actual food prep.

 Strategy 3: The Inside Door Hack